Stricter California Automatic Renewal Requirements Take Effect in July 2025

 - |

-- June 30, 2025
+- July 29, 2025

 - Other Rules Remain.
 Previous requirements under California law, FTC rules, and other state ARLs still apply (e.g., clear disclosure of terms before checkout, post-purchase confirmation with cancellation instructions, and no pre-checked boxes).

 Subscription billing with autorenewals can drive recurring revenue, but regulators have made it clear: consumers (and even business customers) must not be “trapped” in unwanted contracts.
-As of July 2025, there will be additional contractual requirements for sellers using autorenewals.
+As of July 2025, there are additional contractual requirements for sellers using autorenewals.
 For many of our clients, this means investing effort now to redesign your subscription experience for transparency and simplicity and to ensure that records of customer consent are maintained for the applicable time period.

+With the FTC’s Click-to-Cancel Rule now off the table (at least for the time being), California’s ARL may serve as a de facto national standard for many businesses.
 When in doubt, you should align your practices with the strictest requirements that apply to your company.
 Taking these steps now minimizes legal risk, curtails chargebacks, builds customer trust, and helps you “future-proof” against future changes to state ARLs.

 For tailored guidance on implementing these requirements—or auditing your current flows—please contact your primary KO attorney or reach out to us at [email protected].